 This is a class for students with no piano background.
 Topics will include notes on the keyboard, reading from the grand staff, basic technique, and beginning repertoire.

 For students entering 8th and 9th grade only.
-In this course, students will use real-world forensic techniques to extract DNA from their hair follicles and cheek cells.
-They will use polymerase chain reaction (PCR) amplification and DNA agarose gel electrophoresis to fingerprint their own DNA at a specific genetic locus.
+In this course, students will learn pipetting and use real-world forensic techniques to extract DNA from their hair follicles and cheek cells.
+They will also use polymerase chain reaction (PCR) amplification and agarose gel electrophoresis to fingerprint their own DNA at a specific genetic locus.
 The classroom data will be analyzed and compared to reveal possible genetic differences.

-Students will get to create their own hero to fight hordes of goblins, zombies, and other enemies.
-Another aspect of D&D is that players get to aid in the creation of the game by role-playing their characters in order to guide and act out narrative decisions in the gameplay.
-Students may not register for both D&D classes in a week.
+Students will create their own hero to fight hordes of goblins, zombies, and other enemies.
+Another aspect of D&D is that players aid in the creation of the game by role-playing their characters in order to guide and act out narrative decisions in the gameplay.

 Students should have some musical background and be able to read at least one clef.
 We will learn about the basics of musical notation including staff notation, keys, scales, intervals, chords, and musical form.